Workers' Compensation Attorney in Philadelphia, Pennsylvania

 Workers’ Compensation law in Pennsylvania is complex.
 Your employer has a team of Philadelphia workers compensation attorneys working for the company.
 Who will fight for you?

-The Philadelphia Workers Compensation attorneys at E.S.
-Borjeson & Associates understand the law and understand the emotional, physical and financial difficulties you and your family face if you have been injured on the job, suffer from a work-related illness or a loved one has been killed on the job.
-We tap all our resources to protect your rights and maximize your recovery.
+I understand the law and understand the emotional, physical, and financial difficulties you and your family face if you have been injured on the job, suffer from a work-related illness, or a loved one has been killed on the job.
+I tap all my resources to protect your rights and maximize your recovery.

 Helping Philadelphia Pennsylvania Work Accident Victims

-Our comprehensive knowledge of Pennsylvania Workers’ Compensation law and 20 years of successful representation help protect clients when they need it most.
-We keep abreast of current laws and proposed changes and understand how changes affect our clients.
-We focus exclusively on Workers’ Compensation cases.
-Workers’ Compensation is not just one of the many things we do; it is the only thing we do.
+My comprehensive knowledge of Pennsylvania Workers’ Compensation law and 30 years of successful representation help protect clients when they need it most.
+I keep abreast of current laws and proposed changes and understand how changes affect my clients.
+I focus exclusively on Workers’ Compensation cases.
+Workers’ Compensation is not just one of the many things I do; it is the only thing I do.

-We represent injured workers of all types who suffer from a wide range of job-related injuries.
-We stick by clients through the entire Workers’ Compensation process — from the initial claim through negotiation, settlement or appeal of a Workers’ Compensation award or denial.
-We will help you obtain the appropriate benefits which could include medical benefits, specific loss benefits, wage loss benefits and death benefits.
+I represent injured workers of all types who suffer from a wide range of job-related injuries.
+I stick by clients through the entire Workers’ Compensation process — from the initial claim through negotiation, settlement, or appeal of a Workers’ Compensation award or denial.
+I will help you obtain the appropriate benefits which could include medical benefits, specific loss benefits, wage loss benefits, and death benefits.

-Our Philadelphia workers compensation attorneys are proud of the work we do.
+I am proud of the work that I do for the residents of Philadelphia and beyond.
 There is no greater satisfaction than seeing the victims of work injuries and occupational diseases get the compensation they deserve.

 Don’t go it alone.
-Over the years, we have seen that injured Philadelphia workers who are not represented by our highly competent Philadelphia Workers Compensation attorneys do not obtain the best results.
+Over the years, I have seen that injured Philadelphia workers who are not represented by highly competent attorneys do not obtain the best results.